Welcome and Overview

-On behalf of the faculty and staff of USF and SONHP, thank you for serving as a clinical preceptor to our students.
-As a preceptor, you play a vital role in the education of our students and the continued development of the profession.
-We recognize that it is a big commitment to take on a student in addition to your clinical work, and we appreciate all of your efforts.
-If you have any questions or concerns about precepting, please do not hesitate to contact us.
+On behalf of the faculty and staff of the University of San Francisco School of Nursing and Health Professions (SONHP), thank you for serving as a clinical preceptor to our nursing students.
+As a preceptor, you play a vital role in the education of our students and the continued development of the nursing profession.
+We recognize that it is a big commitment to support student learning in addition to your clinical activities, and we greatly appreciate all of your efforts.
+If you have any questions or concerns about clinical precepting, please do not hesitate to contact us.

 The University of San Francisco (USF), the city's first university, was founded by Jesuit priests in 1855.
 USF is made up of six colleges and schools that include School of Nursing and Health Professions (SONHP), College of Arts & Sciences, School of Law, School of Management, and School of Education.

-The School of Nursing and Health Professions at the University of San Francisco advances the mission of the university by preparing health professionals to address the determinants of health, promote policy and advocacy, and provide a moral compass to transform health care in order to further equity and positively influence quality, delivery, and access.
+The SONHP at USF advances the mission of the university by preparing health professionals to address the determinants of health, promote policy and advocacy, and provide a moral compass to transform health care in order to further equity and positively influence quality, delivery, and access.

 - Doctor of Nursing Practice (DNP)

-- Doctor of Nursing Practice, Psychiatric Mental Health Nurse Practitioner (DNP PMHNP)
+- Psychiatric Mental Health Nurse Practitioner (DNP PMHNP)

 - Master of Public Health (MPH) and DNP dual degree